 When discussing gumbo, every New Orleanian can agree on one thing: the very best bowl is served out of his or her own mother’s kitchen.
-Fortunately, chefs on almost every street in the city are kind enough to dish out their own lovingly crafted batch for any soul food enthusiast to enjoy.
+Fortunately, chefs on almost every street in the city are kind enough to dish out their own lovingly crafted batch of gumbo in New Orleans for any soul food enthusiast to enjoy.
 The fierce pride and the undeniable joy that goes into an authentic pot of gumbo makes for a tradition as rich as the stew itself.

 Almost any southern restaurant in the city will have its own take on gumbo, from the traditional to the more adventurous.
 Here are some standouts in the various styles of gumbo you may come across, but don’t be afraid to explore the nooks in the New Orleans culinary landscape and let your taste buds be your guide.

 This is one of the most widely served varieties of gumbo, and for good reason.
 The savor of browned chicken coupled with the unique zing of andouille sausage takes the chill off winter months and keeps diners coming back for more.